On the success probability of the quantum algorithm for the short DLP: Introduction

 If~$(j, k)$ is $\tau$-good for small~$\tau$, then --- as explained in~\cite{ekera-hastad, ekera-pp} and Sect.~\ref{sect:analysis} --- the above implies that the unknown vector~$\vec u$ that yields~$d$ can be efficiently recovered by enumerating all vectors in~$\mathcal L^\tau(j)$ within a ball of radius ${2^{m+\tau} \sqrt{2}}$ centered on~$\vec v$, provided that~$\mathcal L^\tau(j)$ does not have an exceptionally short shortest non-zero vector.

 Note that compared to the post-processing in~\cite{ekera-pp}, which works in~$\mathcal L^0(j)$, we balance the lattice by instead working in~$\mathcal L^\tau(j)$.
-Furthermore, we leverage meet-in-the-middle techniques to efficiently perform the enumeration, and we give a formal worst-case analysis that allows the enumeration complexity to be upper bounded, and the success probability to be lower bounded, as explained in Sect.~\ref{sect:contributions}.
+Furthermore, and more importantly, we leverage meet-in-the-middle or random-walk techniques to efficiently perform the enumeration, and we give a formal worst-case analysis that allows the enumeration complexity to be upper bounded, and the success probability to be lower bounded, as explained in Sect.~\ref{sect:contributions}.